Special Online Workshop:

 This workshop coincides with the publication of a special online issue of Thesis Eleven, ‘Living and Thinking Crisis’, co-edited by Peter Vale, Craig Calhoun, Peter Beilharz, Andrew Gilbert, Sian Supski and Timothy Andrews.

-Professor Deborah Lupton (UNSW), Professor Craig Calhoun (Arizona State), Professor Peter Vale (Johannesburg) and Professor Peter Beilharz (Sichuan)
+Professor Deborah Lupton (UNSW), Professor Craig Calhoun (Arizona State), Professor Peter Vale (Pretoria) and Professor Peter Beilharz (Sichuan)

 In conjunction with the event, we are pleased to offer two bursaries for TASA members: 1 x $500 HDR bursary and 1 x $500 ECR bursary (must be unwaged/casual).